DeveloperRahnuma/flutter_with_firebase/README.md

 # HoW To Use Firebase In Flutter

 User need to watch the video on youtube of our flutter with firebase series and here user can get the lecture wise video.
-This repository will help those user who are new for flutter development and want to leant it.
+This repository will help those user who are new for flutter development and want to learn it.

 # Video lecture on Youtube